- Admissions Checklist

 First-time borrowers at ACC must also complete Entrance Counseling and a Master Promissory Note (MPN):

-- Have available: social security number, driver’s license number and two personal references
+- Have available: social security number, driver’s license number, and 2 personal references

 Step 6: Monitor Your Status